-You can also offer incentives in other ways such as a discount (or a bigger discount if you’re already offing one) on your products and services.
+You can also offer incentives in other ways such as a discount on your products and services.

 However, no amount of money is going to make an employee come back to a seasonal job that has a toxic environment or poor culture.
 Create a culture that is well organized, but yet fun and engaging.
 As an employer you want to be desirable; you want employees to want you.

 With a solution like Homebase, employees can download our app and easily stay in touch with each other during the off-season with our free messaging platform.
-Keeping the lines of communication open throughout the year and checking in periodically is a great way for employees to feel appreciated (#2) and help build that desirable culture (#3).
+Keep the lines of communication open throughout the year and check in periodically.
+It’s a great way for employees to feel appreciated (#2) and help build that desirable culture (#3).

 Last but not least, simply ask them.
 You’ll never get what you want if you don’t ask.
 Don’t let a good employee get away simply because you never asked them to stay.

-While the season may be over, maybe they’d be willing to work for you on a per diem or on-call basis.
+While the season may be over, they may be willing to work for you on an on-call basis.
 Which brings us back the previous point of staying in touch.
-If a regular employee calls out or needs coverage for a vacation, you can message your seasonal employee and see if they can fill in.
+If a regular employee calls out or needs coverage, you can reach out to your seasonal employee.